-Redeemable preference shares, non-current: This item corresponds to shares that the entity has the possibility to buy back or write off1.
+Redeemable preference shares, non-current: This item corresponds to shares that the entity has the possibility to buy back or write off.

-This type of liabilities does not exist in France except in the very specific case of liquidation.
+&lt;sup>1 This type of liabilities does not exist in France except in the very specific case of liquidation.